kingluddite/web-dev-notes/wordpress/bootstrap-wp-tutorial/bootstrap-wordpress-part-2.md

 * SEO Yoast also helps you set up Google Analytics

 ## Favicon
-When making a site one of your tasks will be to create a favicon added to the tab in the browser.
-It helps with branding your site.
+* When making a site one of your tasks will be to create a favicon added to the tab in the browser
+* It helps with branding your site

+### Custom Favicon
-You can create your own favicon or use a site like the link below to generate one for yourself:
+* You can create your own favicon or use a site like the link below to generate one for yourself:

 [Grab a sample favicon](http://www.freefavicon.com/freefavicons/objects/)

 `header.php`

-Now we need to change the hardcoded favicon to use the WordPress `bloginfo()` function to point to our current theme.
+* Now we need to change the hardcoded favicon to use the WordPress `bloginfo()` function to point to our current theme

 **Change this**